 Shaw's unique technique, where pools of enamel and metallic industrial paints are manipulated to the desired effect with a porcupine quill, meticulously enhances numerous details within the paintings, such as coral, feathers or flowers.
 Every motif is outlined in embossed gold, a technique similar to ‘cloisonné’ found in early Asian pottery, which is a source of inspiration to Shaw, along with Uchikake (Japanese wedding kimonos), Byobu (screens), Hokusai prints, Kashmiri shawls, medieval heraldry and Persian miniatures, carpets and jewellery.

-Born in Kashmir, Raqib Shaw left India in 1998 for London where he studied for both his BA and MA at Central St Martins School of Art.
-Since leaving college, Shaw has exhibited in group exhibitions including ‘Without Boundary’, MoMA New York (2006), ‘Around the world in Eighty Days’, ICA London (2006), ‘6th Gwangju Biennale’, South Korea (2006) and 17th Biennale of Sydney (2010).
-Major solo exhibitions include Museum of Contemporary Art, Miami (2006), ‘Art Now’, Tate Britain, London (2006), The Metropolitan Museum, New York (2008) and Kunsthalle Wien (2009).
-Shaw will be included in this year’s 7th Asia Pacific Triennial of Contemporary Art.
+Born in Calcutta, and raised in Kashmir, Raqib Shaw moved to London in 1998, where he completed his BA and MA at Central St Martins School of Art.
+Shaw has exhibited internationally, most notably in ‘Without Boundary’, MoMA New York (2006), ‘Around the world in Eighty Days’, ICA London (2006), the ‘6th Gwangju Biennale’, South Korea (2006), the 17th Biennale of Sydney (2010) and the 7th Asia Pacific Triennial of Contemporary Art (2012).
+Major solo exhibitions include Museum of Contemporary Art, Miami (2006), ‘Art Now’, Tate Britain (2006), The Metropolitan Museum, New York (2008), Kunsthalle Wien (2009), Manchester Art Gallery (2013) which toured to Galerie Rudolfinum, Prague (2013).